Close up of a piece of grilled chicken showing the crispy skin.

 Always use a meat thermometer if you aren’t sure your chicken is fully cooked.

-How to make chicken drumsticks in the oven:
+If you want to make them in the oven:

 If you want to bake them in the oven, preheat your oven to 400˚F. Line your baking dish with parchment paper or non-stick aluminum foil.
 Bake for 30 – 40 minutes, turning once to make sure you get crispy skin.
 Bake the chicken until it reaches and internal temperature of 165˚F.